KingSwim404/software-engineer-manifesto/README.md

   - Hope you not only understand, but also use this manifesto to require yourself.

-  - Do not accept requests from people who want to cancel their signed names, so please think twice before fork.
+  - Do not accept requests from people who want to cancel their signed names, so please think twice before pull requests to sign.

   - Signature as follows: